waku-org/research/incentivization.md

 - Analyze privacy issues - see https://github.com/waku-org/research/issues/61
 - Analyze decentralized storage protocols and their relevance e.g. as back-end storage for Store servers - see https://github.com/waku-org/research/issues/34
 - Analyze the role of message senders, in particular, whether they should pay for sending non-ephemeral messages - see https://github.com/waku-org/research/issues/32
-- Generalize incentivization protocol to other Waku light protocols: Lightpush and Filter.
+- Generalize incentivization protocol to other Waku light protocols (Lightpush and Filter) - see https://github.com/waku-org/research/issues/67.